Karlz-Bandz/HairApp2/README.md

 database operations especially during the deleting of client's descriptions.

--Since ver 2.0 application is compatible with PostgreSQL by default -New features like put request that can change the description -In all cases the database is always clean(Delete user, Delete description, Change description etc.)
+<li>Since ver 2.0 application is compatible with PostgreSQL by default</li>
+<li>New features like put request that can change the description</li>
+-In all cases the database is always clean(Delete user, Delete description, Change description etc.)
 -Code cleaner